-Fish oil supplements and cardiovascular disease have had a long and controversial history.
+Fish oil supplements have had a long and controversial history.
 There was a lot of inconsistency in the research around supplementation and several organizations only added to this confusion.
-The incomplete reporting by media outlets have also confused the public.
+The incomplete reporting by media outlets have also added to this confusion.

 Here, I’ll give a brief timeline of the evidence for fish oil and CVD outcomes.

 1970s | A group of explorers noticed that people who consumed fish also had lower incidences of heart disease.